ozerodar/intent_recognition/README.md

 python3 intent_detection/main.py
 ```

-Note that if you run the program for the first time, the embedding model must pre-compute embeddings, which might take some time.
+Note that if you run the program for the first time, the embedding model must pre-compute embeddings, and it might take several minutes.